PayThePizzo/Laska-2077/README.md

 ### Acknowledgments

-* This was our first time coding together and my colleagues were amazing.
+* This was our first time coding together and my colleague was amazing.
 * This project was made to respect the ANSI C 90 standards.